 The Palomar knot is one of the strongest and most reliable fishing knots, plus it’s easy to tie and performs well with most line types.
-Professional bass angler Bob Downy uses the Palomar knot almost exclusively with fluorocarbon fishing line but stresses the need to tie it correctly to avoid failure.
-Downy walks through the correct procedures for securing baits directly to fluorocarbon with an emphasis on:
+Professional bass angler Bob Downey uses the Palomar knot almost exclusively with fluorocarbon fishing line but stresses the need to tie it correctly to avoid failure.
+Downey walks through the correct procedures for securing baits directly to fluorocarbon with an emphasis on:

 - Don’t burn the line.
 Without proper lubrication, the tightening of a fluorocarbon knot subjects the line to friction which produces heat and weakens the line.
-Downy shares his method for ensuring maximum line lubrication and how to snug the knot tight without weakening the mainline.
+Downey shares his method for ensuring maximum line lubrication and how to snug the knot tight without weakening the mainline.